-Business is always looking for better ways to train their employees and safety training is one area that improvement sees immediate results via a decrease in incidents and injuries when immersive methods are used.
+Business is always looking for better ways to train their employees and safety training is one area that improvement sees immediate results via a decrease in incidents and injuries.
 The problem is most safety training is delivered as ‘death by PowerPoint’ in the classroom or online through e-learning platforms.
 This is mainly due to the prohibitive costs to deliver safety training in any other format and the logistical challenges when employees are scattered about across sites, regions and countries.
 Business is challenged with continued poor performance due to budget and time constraints.

 Technology savvy employees demand interactive training